shaoyuchu/VFX/ImageStitching/README.md

 The final panorama image is called result.jpg, and is saved in the "stitched/library" directory.

+> Note: The input images needs to be in right-to-left order

 ### Warp to Cylinder Coordinate

 Let $f$ denote the focal length, and $x_c$, $y_c$ denote the x, y coordinate of the image center.
 We warp the image by reprojecting them onto a cylinder with the following formula: